RishabhSingh08/Minecraft-Performance-Mods-Fabric121/README.md

 # 🎮 Minecraft Mods Collection

-This repository contains a collection of Minecraft mods that I use.
+This repository contains a collection of Minecraft mods that I use to boost performance.
 Follow the instructions below to set up these mods on your Minecraft installation.

 ## 📦 Mods Included